neurobionics/TMotorCANControl/README.md

 5. You need to use the 120 Ohm Termination resistor for proper communication
 6. The zeroing function of the TMotor control board causes about a second of delay time before the board will send state updates again :/

+Things to test:
+- desired torque vs actual torque for motor
+    - test static torque, torque during generation as well by manually twisting output shaft
+    - fit model to account for coulomb friction and viscous damping for output torque based on input current
+    - derive emperical motor constant
+- bode plot of current

 This work is performed under the [Neurobionics Laboratory](https://neurobionics.robotics.umich.edu/)